 100 Lower Luton Rd, Harpenden AL5 5AH.

-High Street Methodist continue to offer a welcoming space.
+High Street Methodist Church continues to offer a welcoming space.
 They have no fixed prices for anything on the menu.
 Instead, there is the opportunity to give a donation as you leave.

 Further information can be found on their website: High Street Methodist Church Call 01582 713056 or email: office@highstreet.church